Where to Paddle on the North Saskatchewan River in & around Edmonton

 Capilano Park/50th St. Boat Launch*, Edmonton

-south side of river, end of 50th street, use caution there may be submerged rocks and debris, trailer and motor boat access, parking is limited.
+Use caution, there may be submerged rocks and debris.
+This launch has trailer and motor boat access; parking is limited.

 Capilano Launch